Phineas Seeligson's

 Phineas Seeligson's is a heritage-listed building in Perth, Western Australia.
 Located at 143 Barrack Street in the city's central business district, it has also been known as Toastface, and Atomic Sky as Studio StartUp.

 History

-The building at 143 Barrack Street was purpose-built in 1894 for Phineas Seeligson, a pawnbroker and prominent member of the local Jewish community.
-He had, since at least the previous year, been operating from 201-03 Murray Street, and was one of only two pawnbrokers listed in Perth.
-The building was designed by architect Henry Stirling Trigg, and opened as a second branch of Seeligson's pawnbroking business, under the name "The City Loan Office".
+The building was purpose-built in 1894 for Phineas Seeligson, a pawnbroker and prominent member of the local Jewish community.
+He had, since at least the previous year, been operating from 201–203 Murray Street, and was one of only two pawnbrokers listed in Perth.
+The building was designed by architect Henry Stirling Trigg, and opened as a second branch of Seeligson's pawnbroking business, under the name City Loan Office.